robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 [Minimum Cost Path](/computer-science/algorithms/algorithmic-problems/minimum-cost-path) - Given a 2D matrix where each cell has a cost to travel, find a path from the left-top corner to the bottom-right corner with minimum travel cost.
 You can only move right or down.

+[House Robber](/computer-science/algorithms/algorithmic-problems/house-robber) - Given an integer array, return the maximum sum when picking no two adjacent integers.
 ## Kadane's Algorithm
 ### Examples
 [Best Time to Buy and Sell Stock](/computer-science/algorithms/algorithmic-problems/best-time-to-buy-and-sell-stock) - Given an array prices where prices[i] is the price of a given stock on the i^th^ day, return the maximum profit you can achieve by buy choosing a single day to buy the stock and a single day in the future to sell it.